Law Viewer

 (4) Matters necessary for implementing paragraph (2) shall be prescribed by Presidential Decree.

-SECTION 4 Judicial and Administrative Procedures, Services and Political Rights
+Section 4 Judicial and Administrative Procedures, Services and Political Rights

 Article 26 (Prohibition of Discrimination in Providing Judicial and Administrative Procedures and Services)